Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

-The classical emulation of the Hadamard circuit was performed using a custom implementation based on JAX~\cite{jax2018github}.
-The quantum subroutine of QPD generates signal samples $C(t_k= \pi k / W_s)$ for $k = 1 , \cdots , N_s$.
+We emulate the Hadamard test circuit through a custom implementation based on JAX~\cite{jax2018github}.
+This quantum subroutine of QPD generates signal samples $C(t_k= \pi k / W_s)$ for $k = 1 , \cdots , N_s$.
 We denote the maximal evolution time as $T_{\text{max}} = \pi N_s / W_s$ and set $T = T_{\text{max}} /2$.
 Exploiting the symmetry $C(-t) = C(t)^*$ gives $2 N_s +1 $ signal samples in $[-2T, 2T]$.
 Then, sampled PFD can be applied to compute the frequencies of the signal within the target frequency band $B_{f, \omega^*} = [\omega^*- W_f, \omega^* + W_f]$.
 Note that we require a sampling rate large enough such that $W_s \geq W_f + W_C$, where $W_C$ is the signal bandwidth.
-To obtain a pre-guess for the filter center $\omega^*$ when approximating the lowest lying energies, we used a configuration interaction singles and doubles (CISD)\,\cite{sherrill1999configuration} calculation with the PySCF program\,\cite{sun2020recent} (note that alternatives are also possible, such as Ref.\,\cite{vasiliev1999ab}).
+To obtain a pre-trial for the filter center $\omega^*$ when approximating the lowest lying energies, we used a configuration interaction singles and doubles (CISD)\,\cite{sherrill1999configuration} calculation with the PySCF program\,\cite{sun2020recent} (note that alternatives are also possible, such as Ref.\,\cite{vasiliev1999ab}).
 All reference wave functions of both full configuration interaction (FCI, representing an exact diagonalization result) and complete active space configuration interaction (CASCI, equivalent to FCI in a restricted orbital space) quality have been obtained with PySCF\,\cite{sun2020recent}.